borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

-Under the hood, borgmatic accomplishes this by substituting globs for certain ephemeral data placeholders in your `archive_name_format`—and using the result to filter archives for supported actions.
+Under the hood, borgmatic accomplishes this by substituting globs for certain ephemeral data placeholders in your `archive_name_format`—and using the result to filter archives when running supported actions.

 For instance, let's say that you have this in your configuration: